disuye/E30-M3-320is/README.md

 FWIW, I took time editing the scraped JPGs: Deleted duplicates, re-named files based on image content, re-named files sequentially as per the original manual, added missing pages, sections, or included better quality scanned pages from other sources (work-in-progress).

-I used WGET to scrape publically visible JPGs, so there was no sketchy hacking involved.
+I used WGET to scrape publicly visible JPGs, so there was no sketchy hacking involved.

 # Goals